Habibullah-KH/PH_11_AS-server/README.md

 # 🚀 Project Setup Guide

 ## 🖥 server Setup (Node.js + Express.js + MongoDB)

+## Clone the project from github 'Code > HTTPS > Clone using the web URL.'

 ### 1. Go to the Server Directory